matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 ```

 This is an old dig.
 I do not really need to explain it, because I
-would like to modernize it.
+would like to just modernize it.
 It has nothing to do with LISP.
-It is
+It
-really this.
+is really this.

 [Time 0:12:33]

 ```
-slide title:

 Programmers know the benefits of everything and the tradeoffs of nothing.